 Executive function is a broad group of mental skills that enable people to complete tasks and interact with others.
-An executive function disorder can impair a person’s ability to organize themselves and control their behavior.
+Disordered executive function can impair a person’s ability to organize themselves and manage their behavior.

-However, executive function disorder is not a specific, standalone diagnosis or condition.
+Executive function disorder is not a specific stand-alone diagnosis or condition.
 Instead, neurological, mental health, and behavioral disorders, such as depression and attention deficit hyperactivity disorder (ADHD), can affect a person’s executive function.

 Executive function skills help people complete tasks and interact with others.
 They include a range of skills, such as: